Conscious Becoming

 The Four Anchors of Conscious Becoming

-Everything here is built around one central belief: that after disruption — whatever yours looked like — you still have the power to consciously author who you become next.
+After disruption — whatever yours looked like — you still have the power to consciously author who you become next.
 That work rests on four anchors.

 01